A Few Examples Of Jobs That Qualify For The Approved National Interest Waiver Petitions

-The cover letter highlighted the issue of reducing crime, violence and recidivism through culturally-specific services which strengthen individuals and families in our multicultural society.
-The client, native to Latin America and having studied psychology within a Latino paradigm, encourages a cultural transformation of a rapidly-growing immigrant group in the process of acculturating in a society advanced in social policies.
+The cover letter highlighted the issue of reducing crime, violence and recidivism through culturally specific services that strengthen individuals and families in our multicultural society.
+The client, native to Latin America and having studied psychology within a Latino paradigm, encourages a cultural transformation of a rapidly growing immigrant group in the process of acculturating in a society advanced in social policies.

-At the time of filing, the applicant had a “licenciatura” (5 year) degree and 4 years experience in the field of psychology which equated a bachelor’s degree according to a degree evaluation company.
-However, a university professor native to Latin America and familiar with U.S. university student placement made a class-by-class analysis to determine that the 5-year degree plus 4 years experience more than fulfilled a Master’s degree requirement.
+At the time of filing, the applicant had a five-year “licenciatura” degree and four years of experience in the field of psychology, which equated a bachelor’s degree according to a degree evaluation company.
+However, a university professor native to Latin America and familiar with U.S. university student placement made a class-by-class analysis to determine that the five-year degree plus four years of experience more than fulfilled a master’s degree requirement.

-Evidence of benefit to the national interest included letters of support from: a state senator directed to a high-level USCIS official stressing the importance of the client’s work addressing domestic violence and crime prevention; the state Department of Health; a community corrections department director, supervisor and officer; and numerous directors of various non-profit agencies – some Latino-specific – addressing issues of family, youth, health and human rights.
+Evidence of benefit to the national interest included letters of support from a state senator directed to a high-level USCIS official stressing the importance of the client’s work addressing domestic violence and crime prevention; the state’s Department of Health; a community corrections department director, supervisor and officer; and numerous directors of various nonprofit agencies – some Latino-specific – addressing issues of family, youth, health and human rights.

-The point was made that this work is in the national interest in the field of technology, affecting for the most part the semiconductor industries for commercial use, particularly military applications and private use.
-Research was conducted and supplementary materials which were submitted include information regarding the technique as well as the importance of the semiconductor industry to technological innovation and generic information taken from the White House web site regarding “technology in the national interest”.
+The point was made that this work is in the national interest in the field of technology, affecting, for the most part, the semiconductor industries for commercial use, particularly military applications and private use.
+Research was conducted and supplementary materials that were submitted include information regarding the technique as well as the importance of the semiconductor industry to technological innovation and generic information taken from the White House website regarding “technology in the national interest.”

-A National Interest Waiver was approved for a university lecturer and advisor.
-The client teaches math and advises for a U.S. Department of Education-funded “TRIO” program which assists under prepared, first-generation college students, usually of low income, in gaining advanced skills necessary for success in college and to encourage advancement and achievement by preparing them to pursue further specialization through graduate school.
-The client teaches, advises and designs programs occasionally for other colleges and community programs.
+A national interest waiver was approved for a university lecturer and adviser.
+The client teaches math and advises on the U.S. Department of Education-funded “TRIO” program, which assists underprepared, first-generation college students, usually of low income, in gaining advanced skills necessary for success in college and to encourage advancement and achievement by preparing them to pursue further specialization through graduate school.
+The client teaches, advises on and designs programs occasionally for other colleges and communities.
 The cover letter mentions the increase of minority enrollment in advanced education and the positive effect on the U.S. economy of this upward mobility by decreasing the number of welfare recipients.

 Other examples of cases we’ve had approved:

-Medical researcher — This client undertook studies of magnetic resonance imaging at the University of Minnesota Medical School.
-The research was in highly technical medical applications for benefiting diagnosis of patients.
+- Medical researcher – This client undertook studies of magnetic resonance imaging at the University of Minnesota Medical School.
+The research was in highly technical medical applications for benefiting the diagnosis of patients.

-Environmental engineer — This client designed municipal water systems and waste water treatment systems for a local environmental engineering firm.
-The firm had a nationwide practice and international practice and we were able to show that not only did the work benefit the environment, but also led to exports and created jobs here.
+- Environmental engineer – This client designed municipal water systems and wastewater treatment systems for a local environmental engineering firm.
+The firm had a nationwide practice and international practice, and we were able to show that not only did the work benefit the environment but it also led to exports and created jobs here.

-Computer engineer — This client did a wide variety of consulting on computer applications and programs.
-What was unique about this case is that there was no single focus of the client’s work, but rather it was diversely applied in many different fields.
-For instance, traffic control programs were designed for a metropolitan area, a teaching program of finances was developed for a university, and an application was designed for a program which landed a three million dollar contract for an employer, which created jobs.
+- Computer engineer – This client did a wide variety of consulting on computer applications and programs.
+What was unique about this case is that there was no single focus of the client’s work, but rather it was diversely applied in many fields.
+For instance, traffic control programs were designed for a metropolitan area, a teaching program of finances was developed for a university, and an application was designed for a program that landed a three-million-dollar contract for an employer, which created jobs.